Andrea Ammon: Early life and education

-In 1996 Ammon completed her doctorate in medicine at the Ludwig Maximilian University of Munich, where she studied the quality of life for patients that have palliative therapy for metastatic liver disease.
+In 1996, Ammon completed her doctorate in medicine at LMU Munich, where she studied the quality of life for patients that have palliative therapy for metastatic liver disease.

 Career

 Ammon joined the Robert Koch Institute in Berlin in 1996.
 Between 2002 and 2005, she was Head of Department for Infectious Disease Epidemiology.
 At the Robert Koch Institute, Ammon was responsible for the German national outbreak surveillance system, coordinating their response to severe acute respiratory syndrome (SARS) and Influenza A virus subtype H2N2.
 As part of this effort, Ammon investigated in-flight transmission of SARS and found that it was uncommon; and only likely if infected people fly during symptomatic phases of their illness.

 In 2005, Ammon joined the European Centre for Disease Prevention and Control (ECDC), where she was appointed Head of Surveillance.
 She was one of the first employees at the ECDC, and has since been described as "instrumental" in establishing the surveillance strategy.
 The ECDC looks to standardise infection control across the European Union, ensuring consistent practise took place in the surveillance networks of member states.
 In this capacity she was responsible for the formation of The European Surveillance System (TESSy), a uniform, long-term data acquisition system for the European Union.
 TESSy launched in April 2008.

 Ammon was responsible for evaluating the European Dedicated Surveillance Networks (DSN), which included the EURO TB and EURO HIV networks, eventually incorporating them into the framework of the ECDC.
-In 2011 she was made deputy director of the Resource Management and Coordination unit.
+In 2011, she was made deputy director of the Resource Management and Coordination unit.
 A few years later, she led the European Scientific Conference on Applied Infectious Disease Epidemiology.
 As part of the conference, in the wake of the Western African Ebola virus epidemic, Ammon oversaw sessions on food-borne diseases, zoonotic viruses and globalisation.
 She succeeded Marc Sprenger as Acting Director of the ECDC on 1 May 2015.
 She was subsequently appointed Director on 22 March 2017 and took office on 16 June 2017.
 In 2017 the ECDC and WHO announced that whilst cases of tuberculosis were on the decline in Europe, tuberculosis in relation to HIV was on the rise.